vic-ma/howtodismantle.github.io/_posts/2025-12-05-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Parameters-and-User-Input.md

 The extension kit provides a standardized way to validate parameter values.
 That way, if the user enters an invalid value, Peakboard Designer will let them know and prevent them from saving the data source---until they fix the parameter value.

 To validate a parameter value, we override the `CheckDataOverride` function.
-We process the parameter's value and if there's a problem, we throw an exception.
+We process the parameter's value, and if there's a problem, we throw an exception.
 The exception message is shown to the user, to let them know what's wrong with the value they entered.

 For our `CatsName` parameter, let's make sure that the parameter value is not empty:
 {% highlight csharp %}